ricglz/CE888_activities/assignment/first_report/input/methods.md

 ## Model

-As mentioned in the cnn architectures section \ref{cnn-arch}, the architecture that the FLAME researchers used was the Xception architecture, which improves over its previous version called Inception, which improves primarily the performance while keeping the same amount of parameters.
+As mentioned in the section \ref{cnn-arch}, the architecture that the FLAME researchers used was the Xception architecture, which improves over its previous version called Inception, which improves primarily the performance while keeping the same amount of parameters.
 Nevertheless, the architecture could be consider _old_, being published in 2017 and many other architectures that have improve accuracy, or just other models which already had better performance than this case.

 Due to the former, if we want to improve the performance of the classifier it's recommended that we attempt to use other architectures.
 For this case the models consider to test will be _EfficientNet_ and _ReXNet_.
 With these models instead of training randomized weights we will do transfer learning on a model trained using the ImageNet dataset \cite{timm}, training only the top layer which is a densely connected layer in both cases.